syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 **Datasource Initialization**

 Now, the connection string to connect OLAP Cube, OlapClient and JavaScriptSerializer instances are created immediately inside the main class in `OlapClientServiceController.cs` file.
-Also, the database connection for Saving and Loading operations of reports is provided appropriately.
+Also, the database connection for saving and loading reports is provided appropriately.

 {% highlight c# %}